Tips for Starting a Birth Center

 • Ensure your midwives have current licenses and meet the legal requirements for practicing in your state or country.

-• Provide ongoing training and professional development to keep staff up to date on best practices in maternity care.
+• Provide ongoing training and professional development to keep staff up-to-date on best practices in maternity care.

 • Hire administrative staff to handle billing, client communication, and insurance claims to free up the midwives to focus on care.